The Limejuice Mystery or Who Spat in Grandfather's Porridge?

-The Limejuice Mystery or Who Spat in Grandfather's Porridge? is a 1930 British marionette film directed by Jack Harrison.
+The Limejuice Mystery or Who Spat in Grandfather's Porridge? is a 1930 British marionette short film directed by Jack Harrison.

 Plot summary

 The film begins in a Chinese opium den, where a woman is forced to dance.
 The customers begin to dance along and play musical instruments.
 In their inebriation, they begin a fight, and one of them pulls out a gun, proceeding to kill almost everyone.
 The police are called in.
 Herlock Sholmes (a parody of Sherlock Holmes) is called to solve a murder mystery at a bar.